 Sally: That’s the one.
 Email too – [email protected].

 Sally: You don’t look very impressed.

 Jeff: Don’t you own Vroom Cars?
-The second-hand car yard?
+The used car yard?

 Sally: Yeah, so?

 Jeff: Why didn’t you get vroomcars.com and [email protected]?
 Your customers would take you more seriously.

 Jeff: Meh.
 That punk Zuckerberg has enough money.
 Besides, he’s a Lefty.

 Sally: All I know is that I finally have a webpage and email, and it’s free!

 Jeff: My sixteen-year-old daughter has a Facebook page.
 Anyone can have one.